 Magic Chef Refrigerant Leak or Weak Compressor

-Wine cooler runs but does not get cold enough; interior stays above 60°F even at lowest setting.
+The wine cooler runs but does not get cold enough; the interior stays above 60°F even at the lowest setting.

 Advertisements